sumnerevans/sumnerevans.com/content/posts/programming/7-things-ive-learned-7-years-into-my-career/index.md

 It is easier to keep up with change now than at any other time: there is a plethora of YouTube channels, podcasts, and newsletters which can help you build your technical knowledge.
-I'm a fan of the [Changelog](https://changelog.com/) and [Coder Radio](https://coder.show/) in particular.
+I'm a fan of the [Changelog](https://changelog.com/) and [Coder Radio](https://coder.show/) podcasts in particular, and obviously [The Primeagen](https://www.youtube.com/@ThePrimeTimeagen).
 I do not, however believe it's necessary to learn every single new framework or technology.
 A lot of knowledge in a specific domain will be transferable to another domain (it's all bits and CPU instructions at some point).

 Additionally, it's important to learn from your coworkers.
 Read lots of code from more other engineers to learn their approaches.
 Even as a senior engineer,